Vegas is back, baby: Golden Knights beat Stars to tie series

 “We out-competed them today and played a hell of a game, so it made it a little easier for me,” Lehner said.
 “I feel pretty good right now.”

 NOTES: Stastny’s goal was his first non-empty netter since Game 2 of the first round against Chicago.
-He had one of two into an empty net in Game 7 of the Vancouver series. … To fit Reaves back in the lineup, Nick Cousins was scratched. … Khuodbin was pulled a game after becoming the eighth goalie to record his first NHL playoff shutout at age 34 or older.
+He had one of two into an empty net in Game 7 of the Vancouver series. … To fit Reaves back in the lineup, Nick Cousins was scratched. … Khudobin was pulled a game after becoming the eighth goalie to record his first NHL playoff shutout at age 34 or older.

 UP NEXT